bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 =====

-All examples will construct confidence intervals for the Sharpe ratio of the S&P 500, which is the ratio of the assumalized mean to the annualized standard deviation.
+All examples will construct confidence intervals for the Sharpe ratio of the S&P 500, which is the ratio of the annualized mean to the annualized standard deviation.
 The parameters will be the annualized mean, the annualized standard deviation and the Sharpe ratio.